 1. From the navigation menu, click on Threat Library and select TLP under the Data Controls heading.

 The Data Controls page will load with TLP tab selected by default.

 Configure TLP Visibility

-System administrators can set visibility settings to either hide or show TLP designation lights to users.

-Enabled indicates that TLP designations are visible to users.
+System administrators can set visibility settings to either hide or show TLP labels to users.
+Enabled indicates that TLP labels are visible to users.